-The club flag is that of the old Aberdeen White Star Co., first owners of Thermopylae.
-Members who are vessel owners are entitled to fly the flag, which should be flown from the starboard yardarm and in accordance with flag etiquette of the locality visited.
+The colours of the Aberdeen White Star Co., original owners of Thermopylae are at the heart of the club’s marque.
+Members who are vessel owners are entitled to fly the colours, always flown from the starboard yardarm and in accordance with flag etiquette of the locality visited.

 Watch Keeping Mate Award of Excellence

 The School of Trades and Technology at Camosun College presents a Watchkeeping Mate Award of Excellence every year to the Watchkeeping Mate student who receives the highest aggregate marks on the Transport Canada examinations that year.
 The award is co-sponsored by the Thermopylae Club and B.C.
 Ferries, and one or two members represent the club at award presentations.

 On the centennial of the 1868 launching of Thermopylae, the club presented the Royal Victoria Yacht Club with a trophy to be awarded to the winner of the Long Distance Race in the annual Thermopylae Regatta held each September.
 The winner of the race is permitted to fly the Thermopylae Club flag.
 The trophy itself is displayed during the annual Thermopylae Club Dinner in April.